What external factors affect the hotel market?

-Many hotel jobs have a low skill and training requirement, and employees can be hired on a part-time or casual basis.
+Many hotel jobs have low skill and training requirements, and employees can be hired on a part-time or casual basis.
 Because of this practice, many hotels have high staff turnover.

 Therefore, there is a constant need for recruitment and training, which can be costly.
 Some operators have outsourced part of their staff services to specialist staff-recruitment agencies to lower recruitment costs.

 Last year, industry wages accounted for approximately 25.7% of total industry revenue.

 Rent and utilities on average comprise 7.6% of hotel revenue.

 Marketing costs and royalty fees are other significant cost for those industry participants that operate on a franchise basis.
 Franchisees typically pay an annual fee of 4.0% to 6.0% of total revenue.

 Other major costs include repairs and maintenance, promotional costs, commission paid to agents, bookings and internet fees, accounting and legal costs, motor vehicle expenses, stationery and printing, insurance, and other administrative and overhead costs.

 If you want to start a hotel, follow these steps:

 - Determine the type of hotel you would like to start (e.g., how many rooms, luxury vs affordable, etc.)